Car loan refinancing can help save you money, by giving you a lower rate, fewer fees and more flexibility.

 - Check whether the lender charges a fee for closing your loan before the end of the term.
 If it does, make sure you factor this in when working out if refinancing saves you money.

-- If you want to go ahead and refinance, you then need to compare your options.
+- If you want to proceed with refinancing, you need to compare your options.
 Make sure you meet the eligibility criteria and are aware of all fees and charges.
 Once you find the right loan, click “Go to Site” to apply.

 - Select “refinancing” as the loan purpose.